geerlingguy/ansible-role-nginx/README.md

     nginx_service_state: started
     nginx_service_enabled: yes

-The last task in the role configures the current state and the boot time state of the nginx service.
-Default settings start nginx and set it to startup at boot time.
-These can be overridden if installing in a container or further control over the service state is needed.
+By default, this role will ensure Nginx is running and enabled at boot after Nginx is configured.
+You can use these variables to override this behavior if installing in a container or further control over the service state is required.

 ## Overriding configuration templates